Nourish - Supporting Eye Health Naturally: Lifestyle Habits | Part One

 If you’re being honest with yourself, how often do you spend looking at a computer, TV or your phone each day?
 I’m betting it’s a lot more than you think.

-If you’re working at a computer for 8 hours a day, plus the time you spend checking your emails, social media and/or watching T.V, it all adds up to a significant amount of time in front of a screen, with a large exposure to artificial blue light.
+Maybe you’re working at a computer for 8 hours a day.
+Then add the time you spend checking your emails, social media and/or watching T.V.
+It all adds up to a significant amount of time in front of a screen, with a large exposure to artificial blue light.

 Hands up who knows what one of the biggest offenders to eye health is?